- What is ResNet?

 If you have a problem with your computer, you can stop by the IT Center Student Help Desk in Rush Rhees library.
 If we determine your computer has a hardware problem, your computer will be returned to you with the recommendation that you contact the manufacturer for further support.
 If it is a software issue, we will give our best effort to resolve the issue.
 We do not provide operating, application or other system media.
 You must supply your own system media.

-Please visit our NetID home page for further assistance, or contact the Student Help Desk (585-275-2000, Option 1) for further assistance.
+- Visit the NetID web page for further assistance, or contact the Student Help Desk at (585) 275-2000 for further assistance.

-If you received an email notifying you of a piracy violation, please delete the offending files and software.
-If you believe you received this email in error, please contact the Dean of Students Office and bring your computer to the IT Center Student Help Desk to receive further consultation.
+- If you received an email notifying you of a piracy violation, delete the offending files and software.
+If you believe you received this email in error, contact the Dean of Students Office and bring your computer to the IT Center Student Help Desk to receive further consultation.

 When a device is registered with ResNet, the registering user agrees to the following statement: